 The world’s current supercomputers are still not powerful or robust enough to simulate massive problems such as climate change, or high resolution computational fluid dynamics for aerospace.
 One potential solution is to use hardware, optimized for machine learning to approximate these simulations instead.
 Theoretically, this will not only be faster, but allow higher resolution approximations.

 Aaron was tasked with building a deep learning model that could approximate general nonlinear partial differential equations (PDEs – which are mathematical expressions of physical phenomena).
 Experts believe that the future of scientific computing will be through these type of deep learning models that are built with physics in mind.

 One aspect that differentiates this work from others is the fact that case-based reasoning or knowledge-based AI was used as an additional layer rather than purely numeric AI.

 The GovHack experience

-The hackathon was competitive but everyone was very open and friendly to each other.
-Teams would chat with each other to find out what they were doing.
+Despite being competitive, everyone was very open and friendly to each other.
+Teams would often discuss problems they were having and discuss solutions.

-Aaron definitely recommends competing in GovHack and says you should be open to being on a team where you don’t know everyone, especially in an area that you know nothing about.
+Aaron definitely recommends competing in GovHack and says that one should be open to being on a team where the skills are incredibly diverse, especially in an area that you know nothing about.

-Aaron is returning to Melbourne and will again be teaching programming bootcamp but plans to become a machine learning engineer in Melbourne.
+Aaron is returning to Melbourne and plans to become a machine learning engineer locally.